-The last of our Ninjabread Man activities is a FREE size order activity.
-This activity is great for preschoolers to work on visual discrimination and using comparative adjectives (big, bigger, biggest).
+The last of our Ninjabread Man activities is a FREE Size Order printable.
+This activity is great for working on visual discrimination and using comparative adjectives (big, bigger, biggest).

 This activity is free to download from our FREE Activity Library.
 The FREE Activity Library is password protected.
 If you’d like to get access, you can subscribe HERE and the password will be emailed to you.
 If you’re already subscribed, you should already have the password.
 The password is updated every so often, so make sure you stay subscribed so you don’t miss any of our freebies!

 Have you read The Ninjabread Man?
 Do you have any fun gingerbread activities for preschoolers or kindergarteners that I should add to our list?
 Let me know!
 Comment below or find me on Instagram [@littleslovelearningblog] to share!